t-nates/t-nates/README.md

 ## A Bit More

-My path into IT isn't the most conventional one — I come from a background in Fine Arts and Holistic Wellness, which sounds unrelated until you realize that both fields are fundamentally about understanding people, solving problems, and communicating clearly.
+My path into IT isn't the most conventional one, I come from a background in Fine Arts and Holistic Wellness, which sounds unrelated until you realize that both fields are fundamentally about understanding people, solving problems, and communicating clearly.
 Those same skills show up every day in helpdesk work.
 I built my homelab from scratch using free tools because I wanted to learn by doing, not by watching.
 Everything in my portfolio represents real work.
 I can walk through, explain, and defend in an interview.
-If you are looking for someone who takes ownership, documents their work, and keeps learning without being told to — let's talk.
+If you are looking for someone who takes ownership, documents their work, and keeps learning without being told to then let's talk.